A Successful Lead Follow-Up Process for Life & Health Insurance Agents

 - Personalize as much as you can (never send a generic "just checking in" follow-up email)

-As you’re creating your templates, writing your emails, and making your schedule, here are some tips to keep in mind:
+As you’re creating your templates, writing your emails, and making your schedule, here are some tips to remember:

 The biggest takeaway is: your leads and prospects are bombarded with emails every day, so make sure your email stands apart from the masses.